 This show really spoke to me in a big way.

 From the first episode when artist Adam Millward shared his story, I found myself nodding along in agreement, laughing out loud, and wishing I could be there to join in the conversation.

 This is an artist’s podcast about being an artist, buying art, and selling art.
 To be frank, I don’t agree with everything that’s being said by Adam and his co-host Germdee, but they admit that art isn’t a cookie-cutter industry.
 Take what you need and leave the rest.

-But there is PLENTY here to fill you up.
 Usually I recommend a specific episode, but for Arty-Time Podcast I suggest that you start at the beginning and keep going!

 This show is advertised as the artist podcast that pushes you to pursue your creative passion.
 There are hundreds of episodes to choose from and from what I’ve heard so far, they all have value.

 Two of my favorites include “Name Your Monster”with guest Jeff Wright.
 Even though Jeff isn’t a traditional artist, his story is fascinating and holds a lot of wisdom for all creatives.

 Jeff was a history teacher who suffered a brain injury and was no longer able to continue doing the work he loved – until he found a creative way to change his story from tragedy to success.
 If you’ve ever faced a challenge that felt might define you in a way you weren’t comfortable with, this episode will speak to you.

 Give episode #332 a listen as well.
 “Guard Your Attention” with guest Daniel Robinson was full of wisdom for creative people serious about their craft.